The Reinvention

 The Forgotten Hours by Katrin Schumann.

-My great grandfather's family migrated from Kalpathi village in Palakkad in Kerala (southern India) to Burmamines in Jamshedpur in Bihar (Eastern state, now in Jharkhand).
+My great grandfather's family migrated from Kalpathi village in Palakkad in Kerala in Southern India to Burmamines in Jamshedpur, the Eastern State of Bihar, now in Jharkhand.
 Here they found an expanse of green virgin land overlooking the Dalma hills.
 The golden Subarnarekha river held the promise of prosperity and the rich land was all too familiar!
 Did it remind them of home?
 The Kachapeshwar Iyer family grew roots in Jamshedpur.

 My grandfather arrived here in 1917 and was soon joined by his siblings - his brothers Ambi (Parameshwar Iyer) and Kunju (Raman Iyer) and his sisters, Chelli, Salakshi and Lakshmi.
 As my grandfather was the eldest, they respectfully addressed him as 'Anna - elder brother'.
 Listening to everyone around him, his children also addressed him the same way.
 When his nieces and nephews arrived, they called him 'Anna Mama - Elder Brother Uncle'.
 My father was the oldest in his generation and he became 'Kunju Anna- young elder brother!
 But I was always confused when it came to addressing my aunts.
 Who should I call 'Athai' (Bua - father's sister) or 'Chitti' (Chachi -father's brother's wife) ?
 Everyone seemed to belong to one big family!